 The Department of Sociology and Anthropology at WVU offers a Master of Arts and a Ph.D. in sociology.
-Both programs emphasize foundational coursework in sociology, including theory, methods and statistics, as well as courses and independent research in an area related to the department's specializations in crime, community and culture.
-Each of these specializations are comprised of a several subfields and we encourage students to focus on the subfield that is most related to their career goals.
+All students entering the program will be enrolled as doctoral students.
+Students entering the program with a BA/BS will be dually enrolled in the M.A. and Ph.D. programs until they complete the M.A. requirements.
+The program emphasizes foundational coursework in sociology, including theory, methods and statistics, as well as courses and independent research in an area related to the department's specializations in crime, community and culture.